 Job Recap: Genetics nurses work with patients who have been diagnosed with—or are seeking information about—a genetic condition.
 In this role, you’ll perform genetic screenings on patients who want genetic testing before trying to conceive a child and counsel patients about the risks of their inherited genes.
 For example, patients might seek the guidance of a genetics nurse if there has been a history of cancer in their family.
 The genetics nurse can help them assess their risk and make a plan to lower that risk.

 Salary: Genetics nurses with an MSN are known as advanced practice nurses in genetics (APNG).
-The BLS doesn’t track data for genetics nurses specifically, though it does group them in with their RN salary average figure ($77,460).
-Data for the similar field of genetic counselors shows that they made an average annual wage of $81,880 as of 2019.
-Genetics counselors who work in medical laboratories make the most, earning an average of $94,290 in 2019.
+The BLS doesn’t track data for genetics nurses specifically, though it does group them in with their RN salary median figure ($81,220).
+Data for the similar field of genetic counselors show that they made an median annual wage of $89,990 as of 2022.
+Genetics counselors who work in outpatient care centers make the most, earning a median of $108,670 in 2022.

 Job Recap: Nurse administrators are leaders in their fields.
 As a nurse administrator, you’ll manage staff, oversee budgets, and implement policies.
 You’ll also be responsible for communication between the nursing department and other departments in your facility.
 Nurse administrator job titles include clinical nurse leader, director of nursing, and chief nursing officer.

-Salary: The BLS doesn’t track data for nurse administrators, but data shows that all medical and health services managers earn an average of $115,160.
+Salary: The BLS doesn’t track data for nurse administrators, but data shows that all medical and health services managers earn a median of $104,830.
 This depends on the type of administrative role you hold, however.
 Online sources report that chief nursing officers, for example, may see around a 5% salary bump.

 Degree Path: After obtaining a master’s program, a nurse administrator must be certified as a Nurse Executive through the American Nurses Credentialing Center.

 Nurse Informatics Specialist